iagoleal/iagoleal.github.io/content/posts/opt-as-qubo.md

 The QUBO to Ising can be done as a final postprocessing.

-Rwriting MILP into QUBO and Ising
+Rewriting MILP into QUBO and Ising
 =================================

 Now that you know what an Ising model is and why it is useful,